gcruzgar/UKsurvey/README.md

 <nowiki>*<nowiki> Understanding Society doesn't differentiate between married and cohabiting couples in the _hhtype_ variable, thus it is not possible to match accurately.
 A random 50-50 split yields a number of occupied states ~2% higher the assigning half the categories to married and half to cohabiting couples.
 The actual split in England and Wales is around 77% married or same sex civil partnership and 23% cohabiting couples, however, this will vary from one local authority to the next.
 Could also combine "Couples" into a single category.

 The survey gives values for each individual but the census gives distributions.
-In the case of sizes, these are capped, thus the same needs to be done to survey data, with the final number, _n_, being interpreted as _n_ or more:
+In the case of sizes, these are capped, thus the same needs to be done to survey data, with the final number, _n_, being interpreted as _n or more_:

 - rooms cap at 6
 - bedrooms cap at 4